junkun-ren/PersonalWebsite/index.md

       Year: 2017
 </span>

-I am currently working with [Dr. Shaopeng Wang](http://scholar.pku.edu.cn/spwang) at the Theoretical Ecology Group at Peking University in Beijing, China and working on a project previously initiated at Dartmouth College with [Dr. Dorothy Wallace](https://math.dartmouth.edu/~dwallace/).
+I am currently working with [Dr. Shaopeng Wang](http://scholar.pku.edu.cn/spwang) at the Theoretical Ecology Group at Peking University (Beijing, China) on a project theoretically investigating stoichiometry in food web and consequent coexistence and BEF relationship, and working with [Dr. Dorothy Wallace](https://math.dartmouth.edu/~dwallace/) on a project previously initiated at Dartmouth College studying the migration of tiger salamander enabled by phenotypic plasticity.

-Prior to working at the theoretical ecology lab at Peking University, I worked as a research assistant at the Space Medicine Lab at Dartmouth College to [Dr. Jay Buckey](https://geiselmed.dartmouth.edu/faculty/facultydb/view.php/?uid=426), doing data analysis and epidemiological analysis.
+Prior to joining the theoretical ecology lab at Peking University, I worked as a research assistant at the Space Medicine Lab at Dartmouth College to [Dr. Jay Buckey](https://geiselmed.dartmouth.edu/faculty/facultydb/view.php/?uid=426), doing data analysis and epidemiological analysis.
 I studied epidemiology at Harvard University and food science & engineering at Shanghai Jiao Tong University.

 ### Research interests